trixsearch/linkbanale/README.md

 ## **Story Behind this Project**

-I Basically developed the project to make basic Understanding , later I'm going to use the project in my upcoming projects, that's gonna be trixsearch
+I Basically developed the project to make basic Understanding , later I'm going to use the project in my upcoming projects & that's gonna be trixsearch

 ---